Subdivision 1. Scope. Unless the context clearly requires otherwise, the terms used in this chapter have the meanings given them in this section.

 (3) holds a private key that corresponds to a public key listed in that certificate.

-(2) state that it is issued under this chapter;
+(3) states that it is issued for filing under this chapter;

 Subd.
 36. Suspend a certificate.
 "Suspend a certificate" means to make a certificate ineffective temporarily for a specified time forward.

 Subd.
 37. Time stamp.
 "Time stamp" means either:

 (1) to append or attach to a message, digital signature, or certificate a digitally signed notation indicating at least the date, time, and identity of the person appending or attaching the notation; or